Coronavirus Innovation: Danpong delivers health on wheels

 The GNA joined them to witness how it works as part of putting together this report.
 On that day, Dr Walker and his team arrived at the premises of Mrs Perdison, a subscriber at Okpoi-Gonno, a suburb of Batsoona at 0700 hours as scheduled.

-In strict compliance with the COVID-19 protocols, both the medics and the patients were in appropriate gears.
+In strict compliance with the COVID-19 protocols, both the medics and the patients wear inappropriate gears.
 The nurse checked the patient’s body temperature, blood pressure and other essentials.

 Dr Walker then took over to conduct additional examinations, inspected her drugs and prescribed additional medication.